robtaylor/VACASK/README.md

 Devices marked with an asterisk (*) do not conserve charge because of the modeling approach chosen by their respective authors.

-The converted SPICE models can be found in [devices/spice](devices/spice).
+The converted SPICE models can be found in the [devices/spice](devices/spice) directory.

+Most devices provide several model variants.
+The `sn` variant ([devices/spice/sn](devices/spice/sn) directory) models have a simplified noise model and do not expose opvars that would introduce extra internal nodes.
+These models are the fastest, but they cannot be used in advanced noise analyses (they give correct noise values in the ordinary small-signal noise analysis only).

+The `full` variant  ([devices/spice/full](devices/spice/full) directory) of a model exposes all opvars and the noise model is appropriate for all types of analysis.

+The `default` model variant can be found in the [devices/spice](devices/spice) directory.
+These models do not expose opvars that introduce extra internal nodes.
+The noise model, however, is appropriate for all types of noise analysis.
+If a particular device does not have a `sn` or a `full` variant then that variant is equal to the `default` variant.
+For more information consult the [Verilog-A Distiller](https://codeberg.org/arpadbuermen/VADistiller) repository.

 Examples of SPICE3 model usage are in [demo/spice](demo/spice).

 # Installation from pre-built packages